 Shulamit Kapon

 Dr. Shulamit Kapon (Shuly) is an associate professor of physics education at the Faculty of Education in Science and Technology, where she leads the physics education track.
-Shuly serves one of associate editors of the Journal of Research in Science Teaching.
+Shuly serves as an associate editor of the Journal of Research in Science Teaching.

 She was trained as a physicist at the Technion (B.A. cum laude and M.Sc.), as a physics education researcher at the Weizmann Institute of Science (M.Sc. and Ph.D., recipient of the Feinberg Graduate School Dean’s Prize for Outstanding Ph.D.
 Students), and as a learning scientist at the University of California Berkeley (Postdoc).
 She was also a physics teacher for many years, teaching gifted students in accelerated classes, mainstream students preparing for the Israeli matriculation exams in physics, struggling students in special classes, adult students at the Technion pre-academic center, and in-service teachers through the National Center of Physics Teachers at the Weizmann Institute of Science.
 This experience constantly feeds into her research and academic teaching.